kokonutzlabs/Nook_Book_Pt1/README.md

 # Warehouse Social Portal
-### SQL Vulnerability Demonstration, Forensic Analysis, and Remediation Lab
+## SQL Vulnerability Demonstration, Forensic Analysis, and Remediation Lab

 ---

-## Project Overview
+## Overview

-This project is a web-based application backed by an SQL database, designed to simulate an internal communication portal used in a warehouse or production environment.
+This project is a **web-based application backed by an SQL database**, designed to simulate an internal communication and logging portal used in a **warehouse or production environment**.

-The application intentionally includes common SQL-related security vulnerabilities to demonstrate how insecure database interactions can be exploited, how those attacks impact system data, and how digital forensic analysis can be used to investigate and remediate the incident.
+The application intentionally contains **SQL-related security vulnerabilities** to demonstrate how insecure database interactions can be exploited, how those attacks impact system data, and how **digital forensic analysis** can be used to investigate, document, and remediate security incidents.

-This project is implemented as a controlled lab environment and focuses on the full security lifecycle: system design, attack simulation, forensic investigation, and secure remediation.
+This repository represents a **controlled security lab** and demonstrates the **full security lifecycle**:
+- insecure design
+- attack simulation
+- forensic investigation
+- secure remediation and validation

 ---